xishunliao/xishunliao.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 Xishun Liao is a Postdoctoral Researcher in the UCLA Mobility Lab.
 He specializes in motion prediction/planning/control for autonomous driving, urban mobility modeling, applied AI/ML, driving/traffic simulation, vehicle-to-everything (V2X), and intelligent transportation system.
 Through his research, Dr. Liao aims to construct a comprehensive, human-centered AI-based digital twin for urban mobility system.
 This framework integrates data-driven insights across multiple scales—from individual humans and vehicles to overall traffic—to enhance traffic optimization and support the evolution of autonomous driving technologies.
-His work emphasizes improving future transportation systems' safety, sustainability, efficiency, accessibility, and equity, reinforcing a people-centric approach.
+His work emphasizes improving future transportation systems' safety, sustainability, efficiency, accessibility, and equity, emphasizing the pursuit of human-centered mobility.